A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Performance analysis

 Next, we embed a sample of 400 digits, consisting of 2's, 4's, 6's, and 8's, into two dimensions using Isomap and SGE.
 We run Isomap over this dataset with $\delta=4$.
-Then, run SGE two times: first with $\delta=4$, $\nu=10\%$, $\mu_s=0$, and $h=100$; and second with $\delta=4$, $\nu=10\%$, $\mu_s=0$, and $h=100$.
+Then, run SGE two times: first with $\delta=4$, $\nu=10\%$, $\mu_s=0$, and $h=100$; and second with $\delta=4$, $\nu=10\%$, $\mu_s=0.9$, and $h=100$.
 Thereafter, we distort the dataset with a Gaussian noise having $\sigma=0.3$ and then run Isomap with $\delta=4$ followed by running SGE with the same two parameter sets that we used before.
 Then, we compute the Isomap and SGE errors associated with embedding of noise free and noisy datasets using Eqn.~(\ref{eqn:adj_error}) that we present in Table~\ref{tab:mnist}(b).
-Similarly to the embedding of the digit 2, regardless of the error in the data, here we also note that the embedding error of SGE \emph{with no smoothing} is greater than that of Isomap, while that of SGE \emph{with smoothing} is smaller than that of Isomap.
-Moreover, moving from embedding of noise free data to embedding of noisy data, while the error associated with Isomap is increased by .88, that of SGE with $\mu_s=0.9$ is increased only by .21.
+Similarly to the embedding of the digit 2, regardless of the error in the data, here we also note that the embedding error of SGE \emph{with no smoothing} is greater than that of Isomap, while the embedding error of SGE \emph{with smoothing} is smaller than that of Isomap.
+Moreover, moving from embedding of noise free data to embedding of noisy data, while the error associated with Isomap is increased by 0.88, that of SGE with $\mu_s=0.9$ is increased only by 0.21.

-Finally, we compare the classification ability of both methods with the presence of high noise.
-In this dataset, clear clustering of similar digits allows for better classification accuracy.
-To demonstrate the desired clustering we present two dimensional Isomap and SGE embeddings of the noisy dataset ($\sigma=0.3$) of digits 2, 4, 6, and 8, that we present in Fig.~\ref{fig:handwring_2468}.
-Therein, we observe that while Isomap is unable to achieve a clear clustering of digits, SGE with $\mu_s=0.9$ achieves qualitatively better clustering, even under the high noise present in the data.
+Finally, we compare the classification ability of both methods in the presence of high noise.
+In this example, we define classification as spatially clustering of similar digits.
+To visualize the classification ability, we construct two-dimensional Isomap and SGE embeddings of the noisy dataset ($\sigma=0.3$) of digits 2, 4, 6, and 8, that we present in Fig.~\ref{fig:handwring_2468}.
+Therein, we observe that, while Isomap's embedding is unable to maintain clear boundaries between clusters of the same digit, SGE could at least separate numbers 2 and 8 from the rest of the digits.
+Thus, we can conclude that while Isomap is unable to achieve a clear classification of digits, SGE with $\mu_s=0.9$ achieves qualitatively better classification, even under the high noise present in the data.